Penn-Lam/Latex-Notes-Templates-zh/README.md

 \end{question}
 ```

-*I have hardcoded the heading as "Question." to reduce repitition, so it might different in my notes.*
+*I have hardcoded the heading as "Question." to reduce repitition, so it is different in my notes.*

 ---
 ### The red box.